 - Edge Computing

-While explaining these drivers I have given AWS managed services examples, that doesn’t mean I am advocating them, these are just an example how cloud providers commodifying these technologies and tools.
+While explaining these drivers I have given AWS managed services examples, that doesn’t mean I am advocating them, these are just an example how cloud Computing services providers commodifying these technologies and tools.
 Azure and Google might offer similar managed services.
 The point I want to make is, there are matured set of managed offerings to build your solutions around 2018 technology drivers

 Machine Learning & AI